An Introduction to Quantum Computing, Without the Physics: Numerical implementation of Grover's algorithm

 \subsection{Putting everything together}

-To run Grover's algorithm, we have to initialize a quantum program with the desired number of qubits, and apply the routines described above.
+To run Grover's algorithm, we have to initialize a quantum circuit with the desired number of qubits, and apply the routines described above.
 Notice that for three qubits the optimal number of Grover iterations is two, see \eqref{eq:groveroptiter} (the $\sin \theta$ approximation is not accurate for $n=3$, but doing the calculations more carefully, we can verify that two iterations is still optimal).
-Including the small, necessary setup to initialize a quantum program with QISKit (``classical registers'' are used to store the result of a measurement), this results in the following code:
+Including the small, necessary setup to initialize a quantum circuit with Qiskit (``classical registers'' are used to store the result of a measurement), this results in the following code:

 1ex That's it!
 We have successfully executed Grover's algorithm.
 The resulting histogram is given in Figure \ref{fig:groverhist}: with only two calls to the black-box function $U_f$, we sample the correct string 101 (the only solution of \eqref{eq:satinstance}) with probability $\approx 95\%$.
+The argument {\tt shots} given to the {\tt assemble()} function determines the number of samples extracted from the quantum state, i.e., the quantum circuit is executed that many times, each time performing a measurement (and therefore potentially obtaining different outcomes).

+The Qiskit allows running experiments on real quantum computing hardware accessible on the cloud via the IBM Q experience, changing the backend object used to run the experiment.
+In this example, we used a classical simulation of the quantum computer executed locally (via the {\tt qasm\_simulator} backend); such a simulation is only able to scale up to a dozen qubits or so (a regular laptop should be able to simulate $\approx 18$ qubits, but the computation can be slow after 12-14 qubits).

-The QISKit allows running experiments on real quantum computing hardware accessible on the cloud via the IBM Q experience, changing the {\tt backend} argument in the call to {\tt qp.execute()}.
-However, the current generation of quantum computing devices has limited qubit connectivity, i.e., it only allows the application of two-qubit gates between certain pairs of qubits.
-The code listed in this paper assumes an all-to-all connectivity, which makes for much simpler code.
+To run experiments on a real device, one first needs an account on the IBM Q experience, after which {\tt IBMQ} can be loaded from Qiskit and one can access the list of available remote backends --- which includes some of IBM's devices.
+More detailed instructions are available on Qiskit's webpage.
+We should also remark that the current generation of quantum computing devices has limited qubit connectivity, i.e., it only allows the application of two-qubit gates between certain pairs of qubits.
+The code listed in this tutorial assumes an all-to-all connectivity, which makes for much simpler code.
 The interested reader can modify the code to allow for limited connectivity, using SWAP gates when necessary.